 Sited on 163 wooded acres along the slopes of Rock Creek Park, the 120-year-old Smithsonian National Zoological Park is one of the most scenic zoos in the country.

-The park’s lovable giant panda bears — Tian Tian, Mei Xiang and Bei Bei — usually get top billing, but there’s much more to discover among the 2,000 animals and 400 different species represented here.
+The park’s lovable giant panda bears — Tian Tian and Mei Xiang — left the zoo in November 2023, but there’s much more to discover among the 2,000 animals and 400 different species represented here.

 See, for instance: